Police locate, question suspect in hit-and-run incident involving child

-CADILLAC —The suspect has been located and questioned about their involvement in a hit-and-run incident Friday involving a 12-year-old boy.
+CADILLAC — A suspect has been located and questioned about their involvement in a hit-and-run incident Friday involving a 12-year-old boy.

 According to the Cadillac Police Department, the investigation will be forwarded to the Wexford County Prosecutor’s Office to be reviewed for charges of leaving the scene of a personal injury accident.